tytydraco/yessleep/out/Theres_something_uncanny_about_the_new_residents_here.md

 "Oh, sorry" I said kind of embarrassed.

-"Well the reason I'm calling is because... well did you know Beau sold the bakery and left town?"
+"Well the reason I'm calling is because, well did you know Beau sold the bakery and left town?"
 I almost couldn't believe it as I was saying it.

 "Really?" she couldn't believe it either."Yeah... really.
 I know I was surprised as well.
 I saw Demetri was selling too, actually a bunch of people on his street are.
 Apparently people from 'Mertzegovia' think this back country town is all the rage."

 "Hmm... that's odd" she said thoughtfully.

-"Yeah... but... have you ever heard of Mertzegovia?
+"Yeah, but... have you ever heard of Mertzegovia?
 Supposedly it's in the Alps or something." it felt foolish even asking.

 "Well no... no, I guess I haven't" she was clearly confused.

 "Yeah, me neither, and these people.
 I mean...
-I don't want to judge, and you know I'm not like THAT, but... there's something weird about them...
-I don't know maybe it's just their style or whatever... but..."
+I don't want to judge, and you know I'm not like THAT, but... there's something weird about them.
+I don't know maybe it's just their style or whatever, but..."

-"Huh, yeah... you know I did see someone at the bus today.
+"Huh, yeah.
+You know I did see someone at the bus today.
 He had on a really expensive suit and watch.
 I figured he was visiting town or something.
 You know what?
 Why don't you come over tomorrow morning and we'll catch up over tea?"

 After the call my weary thoughts started to disappear.
 It would be good to visit an old friend.
 Maybe that's what all my anxiety was all about?
 I was just cooped up.
 Once I talked with her I would realize I was overthinking the entire thing.